 On the morning of 31 March 2002, Michelle's body was found by a local resident in woodland by the side of a country track known as Rush Meadow Road in Scarning, near Dereham.
 She had been strangled.
 This is around 20 miles from the Red Light District area of Norwich.

 A murder investigation was launched but the killer was never identified.
 The case remains unsolved.

 Michelle's murder occurred the year the Queen Mother died.

 Appeal for new information continues to be a key point to help solve this murder.
-It is now over eleven years since Michelle was killed and some people may not have been prepared to come forward to speak to the police about what they know of this case.
+It is almost 20 years since Michelle was killed and some people may not have been prepared to come forward to speak to the police about what they know of this case.

 Unsolved Case Review Manager: Mr Andy Guy

 Alternatively you can contact Crimestoppers anonymously on: 0800 555 111.